This roasted garlic butter is well worth making because you can use it in so many ways.

 🍱 Prepare in Advance

-- Prepare in advance and store in the fridge for up to a week.
+- Prepare the roasted garlic compound butter in advance and store in the fridge for up to a week.

 I always keep my butter in a butter dish in a kitchen cupboard.
 However, room temperature isn't always enough to keep butter spreadable.